 Note: when you have windows close to a field, the solar energy is magnified and concentrated, and if its focused light is directed on the patch of turf long enough, it may reach the melting point of synthetic materials.
 No fiber, polyethylene or nylon, is safe under concentrated sunlight; the same goes for natural grass, shrubs, patio furniture, and other outdoor items.
 Don't rely on the engineered blade to keep your turf from melting.
 Use a tint window film to protect your investment.

-When a visual appearance gets into an equation, the engineered blades do better than flats.
+When visual appearance is added to the equation, the engineered blades do better than flats.
 Inspired by the natural structure of grass blades, engineered blades are broader and denser than simplistic blades.
-The combinations of color shades and fiber designs create a realistic look to such an exceptional degree that a human eye cannot see the difference between a natural and artificial turf.
+The combinations of color shades and fiber designs create a realistic look to such an exceptional degree that the human eye cannot see the difference between natural and artificial turf.
 The waving surface of each blade diffuses sunlight, reducing the possibility of an unnatural, white-glass plastic appearance.
 Durability is another advantage.

-The thickness and denier of yarn, its orientation during the extrusion process differs from machine to machine.
-Havier the face weight, for example, more yarn there is in the product.
-There is also fiber's thickness measured in microns, turf construction, polymer grade, an infill choice to take into account when buying artificial grass.
+The thickness and denier of yarn and its orientation during the extrusion process differ from machine to machine.
+Heavier the face weight, for example, more yarn there is in the product.
+There is also the fiber's thickness measured in microns, turf construction, polymer grade, and infill choice to take into account when buying artificial grass.